-The 2019 NBA Draft might have been somewhat predictable at the top, but it left no shortage of the event's usual intrigue past pick No. 3.
+The 2019 NBA Draft might have predictable at the top, but it left no shortage of the event's usual intrigue past pick No. 3.
 The draft annually sees players who have been lottery picks for the last 11 months fall out of the first round, while second-round talents are drafted in the lottery in a move that leaves both Draft Twitter and fans all over the country in a state of stunned silence.

 Now that the draft is officially yesterday's news, it's time declare which teams came out of the draft positioned for dominance in the short and long-term, and which teams completely dropped the ball.